 Discovering your hidden talents can be incredibly difficult to do.
 After years of concentrating on one specific skill or occupation, whether it is computer engineering or social media marketing, you have either neglected or forgotten about your gift for prose, culinary arts or music.
-And you’re not the only one who feels they have abandoned their talent.
+And you’re not the only one who feels they have abandoned their talents.

 Many people have certain strengths that do not get cultivated because they are too busy paying the bills and revelling in the comfortable status quo.
 This can be frustrating since a lot of professionals feel they lack a true purpose in life, causing many workers to become disgruntled with their treadmill employment and disappointed with their career choice.